-Claudia S. Crowell, MD joined the Division of Pediatric Infectious Diseases in 2013.
+Claudia S. Crowell, MD, MPH joined the Division of Pediatric Infectious Diseases in 2012.
 She earned a medical doctorate degree with honors from the University of Washington in 2006, followed by pediatric residency and pediatric infectious disease fellowship training at Northwestern University.
 Dr. Crowells primary research interests are management of pediatric HIV, and prevention and treatment of complications of HIV and its treatment.

 Dr. Crowell is co-investigator of the International Maternal Pediatric Adolescent AIDS Clinical Trials (IMPAACT) unit at Seattle Children's Research Institute.
 She is also involved in several international studies examining the neurodevelopmental outcomes of HIV-infected children and studying potential interventions to improve long-term neurodevelopment in these children.
 Dr. Crowell's clinical time is split between inpatient Infectious Diseases consultations and the outpatient Infectious Diseases clinic.
 She also serves as a consultant to the Seattle Children's Hospital Clinical Effectiveness program, assisting with the development and implementation of clinical pathways of care for patients at Seattle Children's Hospital.